syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-PDF-Conformance.md

 ---
 title: Working with PDF conformance
-description: You can create a PDF conformance documents; PDF/A-1b; PDF/x-1a;
+description: This section explains how to create a PDF conformance documents
 platform: file-formats
 control: PDF
 documentation: UG